TheDen/stellar/doc/remote.md

 When working on a remote client machine, connecting to the Stellar server through a web browser installed on the client is the recommended procedure.

-To make  the connection  possible, together  with a web  browser, a  software to create encrypted SSH _tunnels_ (also known  as _port forwarding_) is required on the client machine.
+To make  the connection  possible, together  with a web  browser, software to create encrypted SSH _tunnels_ (also known  as _port forwarding_) is required on the client machine.